memgraph/docs/lab/style-script/reference-guide.md

 Style script files are composed of expressions and directives.
 All expressions outside directives are evaluated first in the global environment.
 This is useful for defining names using function `Define`.
-After that `@NodeStyle` and `@EdgeStyle` directives are evaluated for each node and edge, respectively.
+After that `@NodeStyle` and `@EdgeStyle` directives are evaluated for each node and relationship, respectively.
 All the names in the global environment are visible while applying the directives so they can be used for defining property values inside directives.